national-voter-file/national-voter-file/docker/geocoder/README.md

 With `--skip-pidfile`, the 'pidfile' (by default named _RUNNING_) will neither be checked nor written to, and with `--log-stdout` the log messages will write to standard out.

+## Elasticsearch Geocoder (WIP)

+Most instructions are the same, but can be run with

+`docker-compose run -d geocoder python /geocoder/daemon.py`